 Hackey says, “Clients should understand that the lawyer wants their business.
 They want to get hired.
 So if they cannot come up with the full amount, talk to the lawyer and see if they offer payment plans.
 If you come in confidently and make it clear that you will pay the full legal fee, you just need time; most lawyers will go for this.
 But if you come in acting like a goofball with no plan and sort of scatterbrain, no one is going to want to give you a break.”

 A final option: Consider taking out a personal loan to pay for your legal fees.
+However, different personal loans come with different rates, fees and requirements, so check out what the best personal loans are to ensure that you choose the best option for you.
 Do your research, read reviews, and investigate rates before you apply.